khalilmukhtar08-cloud/KhalilInvestPlatform/replit.md

-# Khalil Investment Platform
+# Khalil Aura

 ## Overview

-The Khalil Investment Platform is a comprehensive multi-sector investment ecosystem that enables users to manage investments across stocks, cryptocurrency, real estate, e-commerce, and social media in a unified dashboard.
+Khalil Aura is a comprehensive multi-sector investment ecosystem that enables users to manage investments across stocks, cryptocurrency, real estate, e-commerce, and social media in a unified dashboard.
 The platform features role-based access control with separate admin and user experiences, real-time market data integration, and commission-based revenue generation through referrals and affiliates.

 ## Recent Changes